12-year-old Hawaii Boy Scout helps rescue couple and their 100 lb. injured dog on trail - NewsBreak

 JD had tried to carry Smokey on his back, but the blue pitbull was too heavy — this was when David’s training kicked in.

-“We built them a stretcher using a big tree branch that we broke in half and used our shirts and slid it on using the armholes to fit the sticks through,” explained David.62-year-old in distress airlifted from Diamond Head Trail
+“We built them a stretcher using a big tree branch that we broke in half and used our shirts and slid it on using the armholes to fit the sticks through,” explained David.Former Mid-Del Schools employee pleads guilty to child pornography, exploitation charges

 It is a technique he learned from his older brother, who is an eagle scout; however, Christine was skeptical it would work.